tramlinehq/store-quirks/README.md

 ### Does creating a new build on TestFlight auto-create a new release in `READY_FOR_SUBMISSION` state on app store (production)?

 Yes.
 App Store only keeps two things active at a time.
 The one `inflight` and another in `deliverable`.
-If there's nothing in `inflight`, the next build shipped to TestFlight automatically becomes a potential next release on App Store under inflight.
+If there's nothing in inflight, the next build shipped to TestFlight automatically becomes a potential next release on App Store under inflight.
 One peculiar behaviour here is that subsequent builds to TestFlight do not swap the build from this inflight release, but they do change the Release Version name as per the latest build.

 ### If there's already a phased release and another pending release on app store, does pushing to TestFlight, update the build on pending release?